cakephp/docs/en/tutorials-and-examples/simple-acl-controlled-application/simple-acl-controlled-application.rst

 :doc:`/console-and-shells/code-generation-with-bake` to quickly
 create your models, controllers, and views.

-To use cake bake, call "cake bake all" and this will list the 4 tables you inserted into mySQL.
+To use cake bake, call ``"cake bake all"`` and this will list the 4 tables you inserted into MySQL.
 Select "1.
 Group", and follow the prompts.
 Repeat for the other 3 tables, and this will have generated the 4 controllers, models and your views for you.